The Enduring Power of a Good Design Process

 In my process, I continually pause to reevaluate my work as it moves from a sketch to a design comp and finally to a functioning developed prototype or working product.
 I evaluate and iterate at each phase because, as it changes form, more context and complexity is brought into the design that needs to be considered.
 With this process, I can deliver a refined and thoughtful design that will provide an effective and enjoyable experience.

-Trust the process and yourself.
+Lesson 4: Trust the Process and Yourself

 When I first started studying the Renaissance, one of Michelangelo’s quotes struck me, and has motivated me ever since: